rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

 2.1.1 to 2.2.0.

-There is no support in the broker for upgrading from releases prior to 2.1.0 while retaining database; the old database will be moved aside when the new version of the broker starts.
+There is no support in the broker for upgrading from releases prior to 2.1.0 while the retaining database; the old database will be moved aside when the new version of the broker starts.